 Theatre Royal, Drury Lane

 This is not the only theatre to have been built on this site.
 The earliest theatre was built in 1663.
-Today’s is the fourth one and it has a long claim to fame of being the world’s most haunted theatre.
-There is more than one ghost who visits the theatre and they are considered good luck if seen prior to a performance.
+Today’s is the fourth one and has a long claim to fame as the world’s most haunted theatre.
+There is more than one ghost who visits the theatre, and they are considered good luck if seen prior to a performance.

 The most famous ghost is that of a nobleman from the late 18th century.
 He is adorned with a tricorne hat with powered air beneath and a dress jacket along with a cloak.
 He is so clearly defined that witnesses can easily spot his sword and riding boots.
 He is said to have been stabbed to death, his remains hidden inside the theatre walls until 1848.